 N. Violence, continued (PA,FT,BA) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 4.
 Fighting First Offense First Offense First Offense When two or more persons mutually Principal's discretion, parent Out-of-School Suspension Out-of-School Suspension (Minimum: 3 participate in the use of force or physical conference, detention and/or Out-of- (Minimum: 2 days) and parent days and educational component related violence that requires physical restraint or School Suspension. conference. to offense) and parent conference. results in injury.
 The burden of determining whether physical contact is indeed a "fight" will Second Offense Second Offense be the responsibility of the principal.
 Out-of-School Suspension (Minimum: Out-of-School Suspension Second Offense 1 day).
 (Minimum: 5 days) and parent Out-of-School Suspension (Minimum: 9 It should be understood that the aggressor in conference. days) and parent conference and a physical confrontation may receive a more recommendation for expulsion or severe consequences.
 Third Offense Third Offense alternative placement.
 Out-of-School Suspension (minimum: Out-of-School Suspension 3 days).
 Counseling is Suggested. (minimum: 9 days) and recommendation for expulsion or alternative placement.
 5. Battery The Physical use of force or violence by an First Offense First Offense individual against another.
 (SESIR's definition Principal's discretion, parent Out-of-School Suspension First Offense of battery differs greatly from law conference, detention and/or Out-of- (minimum: 5 days) and parent Out-of-School Suspension (Minimum: 5 enforcement's definition.
-Battery should only School Suspension. conference. days) and parent conference. be coded under severe ; violent circumstances Second Offense Second Offense otherwise code as physical aggression.
-Second Offense Out-of-School Suspension (Minimum: Second Offense Out-of-School Suspension Second Offense 1 day). (minimum: 9 days) and parent Second Offense Out-of-School Suspension (minimum: 9 i day). conference and recommendation days) and parent conference and Third Offense for expulsion or alternative recommendation for expulsion or Out-of-School Suspension (Minimum: placement. alternative placement.
+Battery should only School Suspension. conference. days) and parent conference. be coded under severe ; violent circumstances otherwise code as physical aggression.
+Second Offense Second Offense Out-of-School Suspension (Minimum: Out-of-School Suspension Second Offense 1 day). (minimum: 9 days) and parent Out-of-School Suspension (minimum: 9 Third Offers conference and recommendation days) and parent conference and Third Offense for expulsion or alternative recommendation for expulsion or Out-of-School Suspension (Minimum: placement. alternative placement.
 3 days).
-Counseling is Suggested. placement. alternative placement.
-J days).
-Counseling is suggested.
+Counseling is Suggested.
 6. Assault/Battery on a School Board Employee, as defined in F.S.
 784.011, F.S.
 784.03 and F.S.
 Any Offense Any Offense 784.081.
 K-2 Expulsion or Alternative placement.
-Any Offense 76 11662.
-Out-of-School Suspension (Minimum: Expansion of Atternative placement.
+Any Offense 764.061.
+Out-of-School Suspension (Minimum: Expulsion of Alternative placement.
 Expulsion or Alternative placement.
-The principal or the principal's designee shall 2 days). recommend to the superintendent the expulsion for a minimum period of 1 year of 3-5 Depending on the severi ty, incidents of violence may be any student found to have committed assault Out-of-School Suspension (Minimum: • law enforcement. or battery on a school board employee.
-This 5 days) or expulsion. reported to iaw ciliorcement. code should be used under severe , violent . , . circumstances otherwise code and assign consequences as Defiance of Authority (DI).
+The principal or the principal's designee shall 2 days).
+Expulsion of Alternative placement. recommend to the superintendent the 2 days). expulsion for a minimum period of 1 year of 3-5 Depending on the severi ty, incidents of violence may be any student found to have committed assault Out-of-School Suspension (Minimum: or battery on a school board employee.
+This 5 days) or expulsion. reported to law enforcement. code should be used under severe , violent adys, or expulsion. circumstances otherwise code and assign consequences as Defiance of Authority (DI).
+Samuel as Landing of Authority (Bi).